-All applicants must have a Unique Entity Identifier (UEI), be registered with the System for Award Management (SAM, www.sam.gov), and maintain an active SAM registration until the application process is complete, and should a grant be made, throughout the life of the award.
+All applicants must have a Unique Entity Identifier (UEI), be registered with the System for Award Management (SAM, www.sam.gov), and maintain an active SAM.gov registration from the time of application throughout the life of the award, should a grant be made.

-The following are not eligible to apply as the official applicant organization:
+The following are not eligible to apply as the lead applicant organization: